 - Having a beautiful wholefood Recipe book on the coffee table

 - Leaving the computer open at a real food website so beautiful real food is the first thing seen when anyone else sits down.
 My dedicated recipe website is www.easyreadrecipes.com.

 - Grabbing the free recipe magazine at most supermarket checkouts.
 Here in Australia, Woolworths, Costco, and Coles all have free recipe magazines.
 I personally find that the Woolworths magazine has the most real food recipes.
 Give it to the kids to look at on the way home in the car.

 5. Start with the easiest task

 Overwhelm can be crippling.
 It is one of the major causes of procrastination.
-Procrastination is not the result of laziness but often of a lack of confidence as to what to do or that we are going to be good at it.
+Procrastination is not the result of laziness but often of a lack of confidence in what to do or how to do it.